 The front of the cottage is enclosed by a small wall, however the rear garden is a shared space and is not fully enclosed.
 Guests should note that there is a wall with a steep drop at the bottom of the lawned garden which leads onto farmland with livestock.
 Your dog must be well-controlled and on a lead when walking through the farmland in this area.

-Bed linen, towels and guest toiletries are provided.
-Non feather bedding can be provided on request.
+Bed linen and towels are provided.
+Non-feather bedding can be provided on request.
 A hair dryer is supplied.

 Wi-Fi & Mobile Coverage